-IN WITNESS WHEREOF the undersigned plenipotentiaries have signed the present Agreement.
+IN WITNESS WHEREOF the undersigned, being duly authorised thereto by their respective Governments, have signed the present Agreement :

+No. 5923

-Done this Twenty-first day of February, Nineteen Hundred and Fifty-three, in duplicate at Tripoli in the English and Arabic languages, both texts being equally authentic.
+DONE this Twenty-Fourth day of May, 1960 in duplicate at Kuwait in the English and Arabic languages, both texts being equally authoritative.